carbon-language/carbon-lang/clang/README.txt

  * -fsyntax-only is the default mode.

- * -E mode gives output nearly identical to GCC, though not all bugs in whitespace calculation have been emulated.
+ * -E mode gives output nearly identical to GCC, though not all bugs in whitespace calculation have been emulated (e.g. the number of blank lines emitted).

- * -fsyntax-only is currently partially implemented.
+ * -fsyntax-only is currently partially implemented, lacking some semantic analysis.

+ * -Eonly mode does all preprocessing, but does not print the output, useful for timing the preprocessor.

  * -parse-print-callbacks prints almost no callbacks so far.